ByteWelder/Tactility/Documentation/ideas.md

 - T-Deck Plus: Create separate board config?
 - Support for displays with different DPI.
 Consider the layer-based system like on Android.
 - Make firmwares available via web serial website
-- If present, use LED to show boot status
+- If present, use LED to show boot/wifi status
 - T-Deck Power: capacity estimation uses linear voltage curve, but it should use some sort of battery discharge curve.

 # App Ideas